erickvls/calculator-ntd/README.md

 ### JWT Example Login
 1. Login to obtain a token

        POST /api/v1/auth/login

 2. The payload must be:

        {
           "username": "youremail@email.com",
           "password": "yourpassword"
        }

+## Endpoints
 All others resources are protected.
 That means if you want to access any resource that is protected you must include your bearer token into the request.

     Authorization: Bearer <your-token>
+### Calculation
+#### Operation Types

+1. For this test, it was considered a basic operation between two operands.
+An operation type should be included in the request

+       ADDITION, SUBTRACTION, MULTIPLICATION, DIVISION , SQUARE_ROOT, RANDOM_STRING

+2. Make a request to the following path:

+       POST /api/v1/calculator
+3. The payload must be:

+       {
+         "operationType": "operationType",
+         "operand1": 30,
+         "operand2": 340
+       }

+### Generate String
+1. Make a request to the following path:

+       GET /api/v1/calculator/generate

+### Records
+1. You can retrieve the paginated records from a user by the following path:

+       GET /api/v1/records

+2. You can delete one specific record by the following path:

+        DELETE /api/v1/records/{id}

+### Account Information
+1. A user can retrieve your account information (username, balance) by the following path:

+       GET /api/v1/account

+### Swagger UI
+Swagger provides an interactive interface where you can test the API endpoints.
+To explore the API using Swagger UI, visit:

+    /api/v1/swagger-ui.html

 ## Database
 - The application uses PostgreSQL to store user data, operation history, and other relevant information.